Persecution of Uyghurs in China: United Nations

 The UN High Commissioner for Human Rights (HCHR) began to discuss the possibility of a visit to Xinjiang with China in order to examine "the impact on human rights of its policies" in September 2020.
-Since then, the HCHR's office has since been negotiating terms of access to China, but the High Commissioner has not visited the country.
-In a February 2021 speech to the UNHRC, the Chinese Foreign Minister stated that Xinjiang is "always open" and the country "welcomes the High Commissioner for Human Rights (HCHR) to visit Xinjiang".
-At a March 2021 meeting of the UNHRC, the United States ambassador condemned China's human rights abuses in Xinjiang as "crimes against humanity and genocide".

 China has turned down multiple requests from the UN HCHR to investigate the region.
-In January 2022, unidentified sources told the South China Morning Post that UN rights chief Michelle Bachelet had secured a visit to Xinjiang, not to be framed as an investigation, some time during the first half of the year, as long as her office doesn't agree to the U.S. request of publishing its Xinjiang report ahead of the Beijing Winter Olympics.
-The visit occurred in May 2022.
+In May 2022, UN Human Rights High Commissioner Michelle Bachelet visited Xinjiang.
 In a statement released by the UN, Bachelet said that she raised concerns in Xinjiang about the broad application of counter-terrorism and de-radicalisation measures (including their impacts on Uyghurs and other Muslim minorities) and encouraged the government to review such policies to ensure they fully comply with international human rights standards.
 Bachelet stated that while she was unable to investigate the full scale of the vocational educational and training centres (VETC), she raised with the Chinese government concerns about the lack of independent judicial oversight for the program, and said that the government provided assurances that the VETC system had been dismantled.
-U.S. rights advocates criticized Bachelet's visit as a propaganda victory for Beijing.
-The World Uyghur Congress and the Washington D.C.-based Campaign for Uyghurs called for her to resign, and Bachelet announced in June 2022 that she would step down from her role as UN human rights chief.
+U.S. rights advocates criticized Bachelet's visit as a propaganda victory for Beijing, with some calling for her to resign.